Tech-LAB-Project/Tech-LAB/README.md

 - Renkforce 5 Port Ethernet Switch
 - OKdo Raspby Case

-In Total we spent around 150$ USD.
+In Total we spent around 150$ USD for our Tech-LAB.